greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpexpand.html.md

     -   Creating the `gpadmin` user account
     -   Exchanging SSH keys.
 -   Enough disk space on your segment hosts to temporarily hold a copy of your largest table.
 -   When redistributing data, Greenplum Database must be running in production mode.
-Greenplum Database cannot be running in restricted mode or in coordinator mode.
+Greenplum Database cannot be running in restricted mode or in master mode.
 The `gpstart` options `-R` or `-m` cannot be specified to start Greenplum Database.

 **Note:** These utilities cannot be run while `gpexpand` is performing segment initialization.